marbl/canu/documentation/source/tutorial.rst

       If yes, sequence was detected as a repeat based on graph topology or read overlaps to other sequences.

    suggestCircular
       If yes, sequence is likely circular.
-Not implemented.
+The GFA file includes the CIGAR sequence for the overlap.

 GRAPHS